ZirconiumZzz/FT5004-Project/README.md

 This starts a local Ethereum network at `http://127.0.0.1:8545` and prints 20 funded test accounts.
 Keep this terminal running.

-### 4. Deploy the contracts
+### 5. Deploy the contracts

-In a new terminal, run the deployment script:
+In a new terminal, from the project root:

 ```bash
 npx hardhat run scripts/deploy.js --network localhost
 ```

-The deployment script must deploy contracts in this order (due to constructor dependencies):
+The deployment script deploys contracts in the required order (due to constructor dependencies):

 ```
 ReviewerRegistry → ProductMarket → DisputeManager → DataFetcher
 ```

-Then call:
+And then calls:
 - `ProductMarket.setDisputeManager(disputeManagerAddress)`
 - `ReviewerRegistry.setMarketContract(productMarketAddress)`

-Confirm the deployed addresses match those in `src/App.tsx`:
+Confirm the deployed addresses match those in `frontend/src/App.tsx`:

 ```typescript
 const ADDRESSES = {